Coburg Harriers: Empire/Commonwealth Games

 Neville Sillitoe was elected Head Athletics coach at the 1982 Commonwealth Games.

 Other events

 Coburg Harriers also host a 24-hour event in April each year, a 6 hour event in March each year and regular fun runs around the Coburg area.
 The 24-hour event is sanctioned by the Australian Ultra Runners Association (AURA) and in 2013 and 2014 will double as the Australian 24-hour track championships.

-The first 24-hour event was held on 16 and 17 October 1954, which was the first such event held in Melbourne.
+The first 24-hour event was held on 16 and 17 October 1954; it was the first such event ever held in Melbourne.